theronhitchman/review-things-to-make-and-do/reviewtext.md

 ----

 _TJ Hitchman is an Associate Professor of Mathematics at the University of Northern Iowa.
-He enjoys geometry and asking students questions which they don't know they can handle._
+He enjoys geometry, soccer, and asking questions._